-- The age and health status of the victim(s)
+- Your age and health

 - Medical treatment needed following the accident

-- The duration of treatment or therapy
+- The duration of treatment or therapy required

 - Property damage